-A 2 No. The Association cannot prohibit service users from smoking in their own home.
+A 2 No. The Association cannot prohibit supported people from smoking in their own home.
 However, we can advise supported people not to smoke 1 hour prior too, and when employees are in their homes during support time.
 Ark will advise supported people that smoke of our policy on eliminating second hand smoke exposure by letter and support planning to work out the best way to manage the risk to staff during support time.

-Supported people who wish to stop smoking can be advised of the agencies available to assist smokers to stop.
+Supported people who wish to stop smoking can be advised of the agencies available to assist them to stop.

-Where the passive smoking is assessed as being high risk and the supported person does not wish to assist by using identified workplace precautions then the Area Manager will have to withdraw support if all controls and attempts to eliminate second hand smoke exposure to staff fail.
+Where the passive smoking is assessed as being high risk and the supported person does not wish to assist by using identified workplace precautions then Operations Manager will have to withdraw support if all controls and attempts to eliminate second hand smoke exposure to staff fail.

-Q3 What responsibility does ARK have regarding removing the risk of passive smoking to employees?
+Q3 What responsibility does Ark have regarding removing the risk of passive smoking to employees?

-A3 Ark has a duty of care to provide smoke free environments whilst at work.
-The risk of passive smoking remains if the supported person is unable or unwilling to refrain from smoking whilst actively being supported.
-Workplace precautions are, therefore required.
-These will include persuading the supported person to refrain from or reduce smoking, installation of extractor fans, or the supported person smoking in other rooms, etc. Care should be taken not to overwhelm or upset the supported person during either the initial stages of discussing and implementing control measures to eliminate the risk to staff being exposed to second hand smoke.
+Ark has a duty of care to provide smoke free environments whilst at work.
+The risk of passive smoking remains if the supported person is unable or unwilling to stop smoking during support time.
+Workplace precautions are, therefore required. these will include persuading the supported person to stop or reduce smoking, installation of extractor fans, or the supported person smoking in other rooms, etc. care should be taken not to overwhelm or upset the supported person during either the initial stages of discussing and implementing control measures to eliminate the risk to staff being exposed to second hand smoke.

-Q4 Can an Ark employee refuse to work in a supported persons home if they do not follow agreed control measures
+Q4 Can an Ark employee refuse to work in a supported persons home if they do not follow agreed control measures the place of work for support workers, Ark staff can refuse to provide support when control measures are not being followed by the supported person.

 A4 Yes - Ark has a legal obligation to provide smoke free environments while at work.
-ARK managers and staff will make every effort to listen to concerns on an individual basis and to put workplace precautions in place to reduce the risk if a supported person decides to continue smoking.
-Ultimately, as supported people's homes are the place of work for support workers, Ark staff can refuse to provide support when control measures are not being followed by the supported person.
+Ark managers and staff will make every effort to listen to concerns on an individual basis and to put workplace precautions in place to reduce the risk if a supported person decides to continue smoking.
+Ultimately, as supported people's homes are